 Do a site analysis

-- Inventory property features: existing planting areas, septic system, shed, visual eyesore, etc.
+- Inventory property features: existing planting areas, septic system, shed, a visual eyesore, etc.

 - Start by making a copy of your plat plan.